 Vietnam achieved a number of MDG targets, such as the eradication of extreme poverty and hunger, achievement of primary education, and promotion of gender equality in education, and it has achieved some health related indicators such as reducing maternal mortality and child mortality.
 The government’s Socio-Economic Development Plan aims to achieve high and sustainable economic growth, improved living standards of ethnic minority populations, strengthened environmental protection, and mitigation and prevention of the adverse impacts of climate change.
-Visit the Young Lives Vietnam website to find out more (in Vietnamese).

 Young Lives research in Vietnam aims to support government interest in the long-term consequences of poverty in early childhood, and increasing the quality and effectiveness of the education system.
 Despite Vietnam’s success in achieving near universal enrolment at primary and lower-secondary levels, and high standards in international education tests (PISA), parents and policymakers both remain aware of the need to address issues of access and quality, particularly in pre-primary education and upper-secondary and vocational training.

 Key documents and research: Vietnam

 |1 day 7 hours ago||#YLAW phone survey findings spotlight how #COVID19 impacts are driving #SDG progress off track: article here:… https://t.co/XHv79jjY5h|

 |1 day 7 hours ago||RT @BenedettaMusil3: Great summary of the impact of Covid from @yloxford @EconCath “the combined pressures of interrupted education, inc… https://t.co/llaJISAnzb|

 |1 day 21 hours ago||RT @UKFIET: NEW BLOG: “You’re like God, so please don’t expect a salary increase”: Exploring education stakeholders’ perceptio… https://t.co/0jVcmwdmth|